reynhout/chrx/README.md

 Installing Linux via **chrx** onto a new (or freshly recovered) Chromebook is a two-phase process:

-- The first phase reserves space on your SSD or other storage device for the new operating system, **and then reboots**.
+- The first phase reserves space on your storage device for the new operating system, **and then reboots**.
 - The second phase installs your chosen distribution, and configures the new system according to your selected options.